 Kids entrees include House Made Mac & Cheese, Mini Chicken & Princess Waffles, and Beef Sliders.
 For the adults, the options include Shepherd’s Pie, Slow Braised Short Ribs, and Pork Belly.

 Side dishes include side dishes like Roasted Seasonal Root Vegetables & Heirloom Potatoes, Artisan Breakfast Sausage, and Bangers.

-Will the experience be worth the cost?
-We are sure it will be a great way to have some quality time with the Disney Princesses.
-However, $125 is a high price to pay so it remains to be seen how the experience actually is.
+Is the experience worth the cost?
+It is a great way to have some quality time with the Disney Princesses. $125 is a high price to pay.
+However, reviews are overwhelmingly positive.

 Which Disneyland Character Breakfast Meal is the Best?

 Each of the character breakfasts at Disneyland offers something a little bit different.
 The quality and variety of food are pretty similar for all the character breakfasts.
 If we had to pick one and say the food quality has the edge it is probably Storyteller’s Cafe for us.

 However, do not go to a Disneyland character breakfast expecting amazing food.
 It is a buffet and whilst Disney does these very well, that kind of food has its limitations.

 Each of the character breakfasts has a different atmosphere.
 How should you choose which one to go to?
 We would say that as the most important thing is the character interactions, start with thinking about which character you would most like to meet.